wolfyy970/galachain-crud-demo/README.md

 ## Overview

-This Frontend App is a React-based application designed for performing CRUD (Create, Read, Update, Delete) operations on a GalaChain Contract.
+This front-end app is a React-based application designed to demo performing CRUD (Create, read, update, delete) operations on a GalaChain Contract.

 ## Prerequisites